reds-heig/ECO4AI/README.md

 # ECO4AI

-This is the official repository for the ECO4AI project.
+This is the official repository for the ECO4AI project and the resulting paper "DroneBandit: Multi-armed contextual bandits for collaborative edge-to-cloud inference in resource-constrained nanodrones".

 Authors: *Guillaume Chacun*, *Mehdi Akeddar*, *Thomas Rieder*, *Bruno Da Rocha Carvalho* and *Marina Zapater*
 <br>